Carstensz Pyramid 16,023 ft

 We climb the original route up the North Face of Carstensz Pyramid, joining the summit ridge and proceeding to the summit.
 The climb is on beautiful, sharp limestone.
 Most of the climb is scrambling, but there are sections up to 5.6 in difficulty.
 We will fix ropes on much of the route to gain the summit ridge, which will aide us on the descent.
 The summit ridge is a beautiful, but exposed knife-edge ridge with really interesting climbing.
 You’ll need to have some rock climbing experience prior to coming to Carstensz and please plan on brushing up on those skills before the trip.
 The island is very rainy and you should expect to be traveling and climbing in the rain at times.
 If we have extra days at base camp we can climb nearby Ngapulu Jaya, which still has remnant glaciers, a strange juxtaposition on this equatorial island.

 Access to Carstensz Pyramid can be very difficult and logistics are always challenging and complex.
-We have run 11 successful trips over the last several years, but each has provided unique access/logistical challenges.
+We have run many successful trips since 1996, but each has provided unique access/logistical challenges.
 You should expect delays and last minute complications when choosing to travel to Papua, Indonesia and attempting to access this remote mountain.
 It is important to retain a “rigid state of flexibility” and remember that you are traveling in a true third world area and this is the biggest challenge of a Carstensz Pyramid expedition.

 Helicopter vs. Trekking?